You Had Me At Hola

 Long Story Short:

-Would I recommend You Had Me At Hola to someone?
+Do I recommend this book?
 Yes, 100% yes (I already gave it to my aunt to read).
 It features a diverse cast of characters with vivid stories and life.
 The romance is adorable and you can’t help but to fall in love with Jasmine and Ashton.
 I found myself often pacing the house with excitement when the characters would start to fall for each other or secrets came out–I loved it.
 If you love a good romance featuring conflicted characters and a host of lovable, developed side characters with a fun dash of Latin flavor, this one is a need!
 I can’t wait to see what else Alexis Daria will publish in the future because they’ll be instant buys for me!